tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 traditional signature algorithms, attackers could generate forged signatures in the future and distribute malicious updates.

-## Post-quantum Firmware Authentication
+## Post-Quantum Firmware Authentication

 To ensure the integrity and authenticity of firmware updates, constrained devices will have to adopt PQC digital signature schemes for code signing.
 These algorithms must provide long-term security, operate efficiently in low-resource environments, and be compatible with secure update mechanisms, such as the firmware update architecture for IoT described in {{!RFC9019}}.

-The Software Updates for Internet of Things (SUIT) working group is defining mandatory-to-implement cryptographic algorithms for IoT devices in {{?I-D.ietf-suit-mti}}, which recommends use of HSS-LMS {{RFC8554}} to secure software devices.
+The Software Updates for Internet of Things (SUIT) working group is defining mandatory-to-implement cryptographic algorithms for IoT devices in {{?I-D.ietf-suit-mti}}, which recommends use of HSS/LMS {{RFC8554}} to secure software devices.

-Stateful hash-based signature schemes, such as HSS-LMS or the similar XMSS {{RFC8391}}, are good candidates for signing firmware updates.
+Stateful hash-based signature schemes, such as HSS/LMS or the similar XMSS {{RFC8391}}, are good candidates for signing firmware updates.
 Those schemes offer efficient verification times, making them more practical choices for constrained environments where performance and memory usage are key concerns.
 Their security is based on the security of the underlying hash function, which is well-understood.
 A major downside of stateful hash-based signatures is the requirement to keep track of which One-Time Signature (OTS) keys have been reused, since reuse of a single OTS key allows for signature forgeries.
 However, in the case of firmware updates, the OTS keys will be signing versioned updates, which may make state management easier.